Royal Thai Army: Army components and control

 The number of army generals is unclear.
 One point of comparison: as of 1 November 2019, the US Army had 322 general officers for a force of 471,990 troops.
 Saiyud Kerdphol is Thailand's oldest general, a veteran of World War II and Korea who retired in 1983 as supreme commander.
 During his tenure, general officer numbers were based on the number of troops under their command.
 As of 2019, only 150–200 four-star generals occupy command positions.
 Speaking on the topic of army manpower, Saiyud declared that, "Everybody being a general is unbelievable.
 Full generals don't have a seat to sit in or a job to do."

 Command and control

 The commanders-in-chief of the Royal Thai Army (ผู้บัญชาการทหารบกไทย) is considered the most powerful position in the Royal Thai Armed Forces.
-As of 1 October 2020, the commander is General Narongpan Jitkaewthae.
+Since 1 October 2024, the commander-in-chief has been General Phana Khlaeoplotthuk.